Home » Email Forwarding Reflects on You

 Worth the Effort

 Every effort you make online or feel is unnecessary will determine what others think of you.
-So think very carefully about how, what, when, and who you forward to.
+So think carefully about how, what, when, and who you forward to.

 Your reputation and relationships depend upon it.